Get E-Book

 server.listen(3000, '127.0.0.1');

-net.createServer() creates a net.Server.
-It stores the connection callback.
-It sets up EventEmitter behavior.
-It prepares internal fields that will later point at native state.
-The port remains unclaimed.
-The kernel socket table remains unchanged.
+net.createServer() creates a JavaScript net.Server object.
+At that point, no port has been claimed.
+The server stores your connection callback, sets up EventEmitter behavior, and prepares internal fields that will later point at native state.

-server.listen() moves the operation below JavaScript.
-Node creates native TCP state, hands it to libuv, asks the operating system for a TCP socket, binds that socket to 127.0.0.1:3000, and marks it as listening.
+server.listen() is the call that asks the operating system for the real listening endpoint.
+Node creates native TCP state, hands that state to libuv, asks the OS for a TCP socket, binds it to 127.0.0.1:3000, and marks it as listening.
 After that succeeds, the process owns a listening endpoint.

 net.Server